 Qualified homeowners can use this cash to pay bills, make home improvements and more.

-The FHA Cash-Out refinance is fairly simple.
+FHA Cash-Out refinancing is fairly simple.
 A homeowner applies for a new FHA loan based on the property’s current market value.
 The new loan is then used to pay off the first mortgage, and the homeowner receives the difference between those two balances in cash.